ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Dominate a Challenge Race Day in one sitting by completing at most half of the events in it using King assist.`

-This can only really be done on Challenge: Nevada or Challenge: Autobahnring.
-In Nevada doing the 2 drag races with a time around 11.40s should do the trick.
-In Autobahnring doing the 2 Speed events and the Time Attack event is the best option.
+This can only really be done on Challenge: Nevada or Challenge: Autobahnring as they have an even number of events that are not all Grip.

 As usual, make sure to enable King Assist before starting the Race Day and don't reset the game before dominating.